 "You know, some people feel like they haven't 'beaten' the game until they found every single available token.
 But I think that's just unnecessary padding."A way of extending gameplay by setting completed tasks (such as collecting a certain number of items and doing optional sidequests) as a percentage, sometimes given explicitly.
 This feeds into the obsessive nature of the player.
 Gamer opinion regarding this mechanic is roughly divided between those who feel that the goal should be easy for all players to obtain and those who believe it must be difficult enough for only a few players to reach it during the game's lifetime.
 It is always Serious Business, however.
 This can get tedious, especially if the game has several Empty Room Psychs or Missing Secrets.
 One does not usually need 100% to beat the game, but often will be rewarded with things like proper endings, infinite ammo, or "the making of" videos.
 Other times, you receive nothing but the satisfaction of putting so much time into completing everything in the game.
 Or some spiffy new outfits.
 Or a very weird picture congratulating you.
 Occasionally, this is humorously extended way past 100%.
 See also 100% Heroism Rating.
-Often related to Gotta Catch Them All.
+Often related to Gotta Catch Them All or Gotta Rescue Them All.
 For the items a game requires you to collect to achieve this, see Pickup Hierarchy.
 The trope has become more popular with the rise of Achievements and Trophies, allowing the player to not only get one hundred percent completion, but show everyone online that they did.
 Have fun finding the Last Lousy Point.
 Or dealing with That One Achievement.
 Contrast Do Well, but Not Perfect and Minimalist Run.
 See also True Final Boss.

 open/close all folders

 - The Armored Core series of games usually have hidden parts for your Humongous Mecha in some stages along with getting graded for beating the stage.
 There's also a combat arena in most games which also net you parts.
 Some games even count your mission complete/fail ratio.
 So getting 100% can take some time, and true 100% means you can't screw up once.
 Getting 100% usually gets you more parts.
-But the Armored Core series has a lot of Mission Pack Sequel games between next installments, so it means something in the end.
+But the Armored Core series has a lot of Mission-Pack Sequel games between next installments, so it means something in the end.
 Armored Core for Answer takes the cake: getting 100% nets you an emblem.
 Then again it's Nineballs emblem — the game series memetic That One Boss.
 Also, in-universe, some of the characters have 100% mission success rates, but that doesn't mean anything.

 - Blast Corps is incredibly persistent.
 Clear the main levels, find all the scientists, save a shuttle, clean up the moon, find all the bonus levels, get gold on all the bonus levels, find everything on the main levels, get gold on all the secret planet levels, get gold on all the time trials for the main levels, and your reward for all this is unlocking platinum targets for all the levels.
 The reward for getting all platinums is a very appropriate rank.